quinnnned/redux-seeds/README.md

     subTree: durationTree('FetchingData');
 });
 ````
-This will have the same action creators and selectors as above, except now
+This will have the same actors and selectors as above, except now
 now their options will be required to include the property 'requestId', to
 specify a unique branch of the tree:
  *  get.isFetchingData({ requestId: 42 })(state);